taustation-fan/taustation-fan.github.io/README.md

 * you are currently a VIP
 * you are "well fed" from consuming a ration earlier
 * you are in your hotel room
-* you have completed one of the "Anatomy" University courses, available on the Nouveau Limoges station
+* you have completed one or more of the "Anatomy" University courses, available on the Nouveau Limoges station

 Regeneration might be slightly faster if you stay longer in your hotel room.